 For more on becoming a contributor member, including guidelines for writers, click here.

-Our board of directors has representatives from each membership category (one from readers and one from contributors, three from the editors).
-Read more about Media Co-op board members here (information on board structure, our AGM and minutes coming soon).
+Our board of directors has representatives from each membership category (one from readers and one from contributors, three from the editors), as well as one rep from each local.
+Read more about Media Co-op board members here.

 Find out more information about our history and how the Media Co-op operates here.